polyaxon/polyaxon/docs/guides/best-practices-for-deploying-polyaxon.md

 ## Security context

-Starting from Polyaxon v0.5, we will be recommending our users to run all Polyaxon's services and workloads with a non-root/privileged user.
+Starting from Polyaxon v0.5, we will be recommending tp our users to run all Polyaxon's services and workloads with a non-root/privileged user.

-Polyaxon will expose a security context for users to setup A user uid and group uid to use for it's containers.
+Polyaxon will expose a security context for users to setup a user uid and a group uid to use for it's containers.

-All mounted volumes will have a filesystem group with same value as the gid provided by the user.
+All mounted volumes will have a filesystem group with the same value as the gid provided by the user.

 ## Debugging

-Debugging workloads on Kubernetes can be challenging, especially when started from Polyaxon, we generally tell our users:
+Debugging workloads on Kubernetes can be challenging, we generally tell our users:

  * to start a notebook to get an interactive environment to try their code
  * to try their code locally first, before submitting long running jobs to Polyaxon

-For our tracking API, Polyaxon respect a setting to [disable calls to it's APIs](/references/polyaxon-tracking-api/#disabling-polyaxon-tracking-without-changing-the-code).
+For our tracking API, Polyaxon respect a setting to [disable calls to the APIs](/references/polyaxon-tracking-api/#disabling-polyaxon-tracking-without-changing-the-code).

 We are also in the process of providing Local Runs for Polyaxon, where user will be able to generate dockerfiles locally, run them, and track the result similar to the in-cluster behaviour.